-- Do not forget, with 2-UP models, the operator is responsible for the safety of the passenger.
-Always remember that the snowmobile handling, stability and braking distance may be affected when riding with a passenger. - Before riding the vehicle, ask your passenger to inform you to slowdown or stop immediately if he feels uncomfortable or insecure during the ride.
-Keep a watchful eye on your passenger while riding.
+Do not forget, with 2-UP models, the operator is responsible for the safety of the passenger.
+Always remember that the snowmobile handling, stability and brak- ing distance may be affected when riding with a passenger.

+Before riding the vehicle, ask your passenger to inform you to slowdo stop immediately if he feels uncomfortable or insecure during the ride.
+It (еер а watchful eye on your passenger while riding.